wazuh/wazuh-chef/README.md

 ## Dependencies

-Every cookbook will install its own required dependencies, *Berksfile* and *metadata.rb* contains all the information about which dependencies will be installed.
+All the dependencies necessary to install cookbooks are listed inside the following files:
+- *Berksfile*: has defined the cookbooks path for Kitchen tests
+- *metadata.rb*: minimum distributions verions
+- *Gemfile.rb*: Ruby gems for testing

 There is software that must be installed to ensure the correct installation.

 ## Chef

 Chef gives plenty of software packages solution depending on how you want to distribute the software.
-Please refer to the [platform overview documentation](https://docs.chef.io/platform_overview/) to know all the software products they have.
+Please refer to the [platform overview documentation](https://docs.chef.io/platform_overview/) for further information.
+We recommend using Chef Workstation for testing.

 ## Cookbooks